ITV Schools: ITV Schools on Channel Four and S4C

-The transmission times were the same, 09:30 – 12:00.
+The transmission times were the same, 09:30 to 12:00.
 At 09:28, the four ITV logos glided onto stage, followed by the first minute of The Journey, before gliding off stage.
 The 3D countdown clock spun onto screen at this point.
 For all other programmes the holding device would be faded up, and the music faded in at where it had reached.
 Once the tune had reached the end, the ITV logos glided off stage, and were replaced by the clock.
 Presentation was handled by Channel 4 in London with announcements for support material pre-recorded and voiced mainly by Central announcer Ted May in Birmingham (a role initially filled by Paul Veysey, another Central announcer).

-In the run up to the move to Channel 4 and S4C, trailers were shown after schools programmes (and, in some regions, during regular programming) to promote the move, as well while also acknowledging and commemorating the 30th anniversary of the service.

-With the introduction of breakfast television on Channel Four in April 1989, it was necessary to extend the first interval to five minutes due to the 9:25 am finish time of The Channel 4 Daily.
-For the first three minutes, Channel 4 would play one of their own interval tracks – between April 1989 and the end of 1991 over a still of the 3D clock and throughout 1992, the ITV "rotomotion" between January 1992 and December 1992.
-In both cases, at 09:27:50 the music and image would be faded out, and then at exactly 09:28 the 3D logos glided onto stage.

 On ITV, at the end of schools programmes, the regional ITV announcers would make their own closing announcements over a holding slide, before introducing the lunchtime programming.
-On Channel 4, however, at the end of schools programming, the ITV logos glided onto stage, with the first ten seconds of The Journey.
+On Channel 4, however, at the end of schools programming, on 12 June and 25 June, Nothing Doing played over a caption stating that schools programming would be shown the next day on ITV before showing the interval caption and then fading back to black before the testcard and music.
+At the end of schools programming from 14 September, the ITV logos glided onto stage, with the first ten seconds of The Journey.
 This was rapidly faded to black, after which the Channel 4 logo appeared and the announcer introduced the next programme.

+On the first afternoon after schools programming, Channel 4 showed a film because programmes for the Open College and Business Daily began transmission week commencing 21 September 1987.

+If there was a gap should schools programmes finish early, Channel 4 would show a menu of programmes beginning at 12.00 accompanied by music, but if programmes ended early in another ITV region (ie Scottish/Grampian/Border or Ulster) then the holding device would play until the network was ready to hand back to Channel 4.